-This is a use case study first published on Marktplatz I4.0 in German. qbee AS is a member of the industry 4.0 initiative, helps facility management companies to monitor & operate their smart buildings more efficiently and in an environmentally friendly manner through remote device management and remote access.
+The following use case study was first published on Marktplatz I4.0 in German and showcases how qbee AS, a member of the industry 4.0 initiative, helps facility management companies monitor and operate their smart buildings more efficiently and in an environmentally friendly manner through remote device management and remote access.

 How does qbee.io help with smart buildings?

-A huge facility management company has risen to the challenge to operate their property portfolio in a more efficient and environmentally friendly way.
-They want to turn their facilities into smart buildings with the help of wireless sensors.
-The goal of this project is to get a detailed overview over the indoor climate in both new and old office buildings.
-Based on the analysis of the indoor climate relevant energy efficiency measures will be taken to lower the energy footprint of each building.
-The buildings are located over the whole country and all sensors as well as the receiving gateways need to be installable by each building manager in order to save installation costs.
-The operation of the application software as well as the gateways (the edge gateways are operated with an embedded Linux operating system) are controlled centrally.
+A large facility management company wanted to improve the energy efficiency and environmental friendliness of their property portfolio by turning their facilities into smart buildings with the help of wireless sensors.
+The aim was to gain a detailed overview of the indoor climate in both new and old office buildings to identify energy efficiency measures to reduce each building’s energy footprint.
+All sensors and receiving gateways had to be installable by building managers to save installation costs, with the operation of the application software and edge gateways controlled centrally.

-The project was delivered by Greenflow AS.
-It consists of the following components:
+The project was delivered by Greenflow AS, and comprised the following components:

 - Cloud IoT platform Tingsense